Janus1992/KSP_Starship-kOS-Interface/README.md

 IMPORTANT:
--Works only with the provided .craft files ("Starship Cargo", "Starship Crew", "Starship Tanker").
+- Works only with the provided .craft files ("Starship Cargo", "Starship Crew", "Starship Tanker").

 REQUIRES:
--Starship Expansion Project and its dependencies -Trajectories
+- Starship Expansion Project and its dependencies
--kOS
+- Trajectories
+- kOS
--TundraExplorations "TundraExploration.dll" (absolutely required for Booster Landing) -Starship Launch Expansion (for the tower)
+- TundraExplorations "TundraExploration.dll" (absolutely required for Booster Landing)
+- Starship Launch Expansion (for the tower)

 OPTIONAL:
--Community Resource Pack (for using "liquid methane" as fuel instead of ksp's standard "liquid fuel").
+- Community Resource Pack (for using "liquid methane" as fuel instead of ksp's standard "liquid fuel").

 DOES NOT WORK WITH:
--RSS/RO
--FMRS
--Cryotanks
+- RSS/RO
+- FMRS
+- Cryotanks